vikhyath/python-runs/README.md

 - http://codercareer.blogspot.com/2011/10/no-09-numbers-with-given-sum.html | Given an increasingly sorted array and a number s, please find two numbers whose sum is s.
 If there are multiple pairs with sum s, just output any one of them.

 - Dynamic programming: O(nlogn) Longest increasing subsequence.
 Given an unsorted array, find the max length of subsequence in which the numbers are in incremental order.
 Refer http://stackoverflow.com/questions/2631726/how-to-determine-the-longest-increasing-subsequence-using-dynamic-programming for a great discussion.

+- Three increasing elements in an array: O(n).
+Given an array of integers A, please find three indexes i, j, k, such that i<j<k and A[i]<A[j]<A[k].
+Refer http://codercareer.blogspot.com/2013/02/no-42-three-increasing-elements-in-array.html